MetaPerturb: Transferable Regularizer for Heterogeneous Tasks and Architectures: Experiments

 \section{Experiments}

-We next validate our method on realistic learning scenarios where target task can come with arbitrary image datasets and arbitrary convolutional network architectures.
-For the base regularizations, we apply weight decay of $0.0005$ and random cropping and horizontal flipping to all our experiments.
+We next validate our method under realistic learning scenarios where target tasks can come with arbitrary image datasets and arbitrary convolutional network architectures.
+For the base regularizations, we used the weight decay of $0.0005$ and random cropping and horizontal flipping in all experiments.